bongo227/Atomical/doc/doc_gen.md

 ```

 ###### Selector expression
-A selector expression is exactly the same as a binary expression except the two values are seperated by a `.`.
+A selector expression is exactly the same as a binary expression except the two values are separated by a `.`.

 ```
 CASE PERIOD: